Position Classification and Salary Placement Process

 Employees on a plan of improvement at the time of submission are not eligible for a reclassification.

-For a position to be eligible, it must have changed significantly by requiring additional higher-level duties, responsibilities, and tasks, which have been officially and permanently assigned for a minimum of at least three months prior to the submission of the reclassification request.
-These duties must represent a significant and substantial part of the job.
+For a position to be eligible for reclassification review, the supervisor must have changed the job duties significantly by requiring additional higher-level duties, responsibilities, and tasks.
+Such changes must have received prior informal approval from HR and been officially communicated and assigned for a minimum of at least three months prior to the submission of the reclassification request.
+By "informal approval" it is meant that the supervisor has advised both the employee and HR of the supervisor's intent to change the work beyond the immediate job description.
+These duties must represent a significant difference and substantial part of the job.

 The department head shall decline to submit a reclassification request which does not comply with the conditions described in these procedures.